douglas-shanks/slepc_expint/README.md

 # slepc_expint
-Slight modification of a slepc mfn example.
+Slight modification of a slepc mfn example (will build on this later).

 Compile: For example